COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/fin-protocol.md

 The goal of the protocol is to provide a simple and robust way to communicate between the SOARCA orchestrator and the capabilities (Fins) that can provide extra functions.

 ## MQTT
 To allow for dynamic communication MQTT is used to provide the backbone for the fin communication.
-SOARCA can be configured using the environment to use MQTT or just run stand alone.
+SOARCA can be configured using the environment to use MQTT or just run stand-alone.

 The Fin will use the protocol to register itself to SOARCA via the register message.
-Once register it will communicate over the channel new channel designated by the capability UUID.
+Once registered, it will communicate over the channel new channel designated by the capability UUID.

 ## Messages
 Messages defined in the protocol